-Communists throughout the world are united by the great doctrine of Marxism-Leninism and by a joint struggle for its realization.
-The interests of the Communist movement require solidarity in adherence by every Communist Party to the estimates and conclusions concerning the common tasks in the struggle against imperialism, for peace, democracy and socialism, jointly reached by the fraternal Parties at their meetings.
+Communists throughout the world are united by the great doctrine of Marxism-Leninism and by the joint struggle for its realisation.
+The interests of the Communist movement require solidarity by every Communist Party in the observance of the estimates and conclusions on the common tasks in the struggle against imperialism, for peace, democracy and socialism, jointly reached by the fraternal Parties at their meetings.

-The interests of the struggle for the working-class cause demand ever closer unity of the ranks of each Communist Party and of the great army of Communists of all countries; they demand of them unity of will and action.
+The interests of the struggle for the working-class cause demand of each Communist Party and of the great army of Communists of all countries ever-closer unity of will and action.
 It is the supreme internationalist duty of every Marxist-Leninist Party to work continuously for greater unity in the world Communist movement.